Skip to content

 The lodge is also the first in Namibia to be wholly owned by the local community, helping to simultaneously support communities and promote conservation.

-Nkasa Lupala National Park, the Caprivi Strip
+Nkasa Lupala National Park, the Zambezi Region (Caprivi Strip)

 Boat safari on the Linyanti River, Nkasa Lupala National Park